-If you experience a sudden, intense sensation of spinning whenever you tilt your head back, look down, or roll over in bed, you are likely dealing with BPPV.
+If you experience a sudden, intense sensation of spinning whenever you tilt your head back, look down, or roll over in bed, you are may be dealing with positional vertigo.

 What is BPPV?